-Net cash used by investing activities decreased \$13.5 million, or 68.5%, from \$19.7 million for the six months ended July 31, 2002, to \$6.2 million for the six months ended July 31, 2003.
-The decrease in cash used resulted primarily from a reduction in cash required to fund our interest in securitized assets of \$6.4 million, an increase in proceeds from sale of property of \$0.1 million and a reduction in purchases of property and equipment of \$7.0 million for the six months ended July 31, 2003.
+Net cash used by investing activities decreased \$7.1 million, or 76.6%, from \$9.3 million for the six months ended July 31, 2002, to \$2.2 million for the six months ended July 31, 2003.
+The decrease in cash used resulted primarily from a reduction in purchases of property and equipment of \$7.0 million and an increase in proceeds from sale of property of \$0.1 million for the six months ended July 31, 2003.
 The decrease in cash expended for property and equipment resulted from fewer new store openings and relatively fewer stores that were updated in the 2003 period.
 Based on current plans, we do expect to increase the expenditure for property and equipment in the next six months as we open at least three new stores and a small warehouse in the Dallas/Fort Worth market.
-Cash required from investing activities was further reduced by \$0.2 million due to an increase in proceeds from the sale of property.